It's the organisation!

 Process

-Even with strong people with robust proficiencies, process is often where organisations fall furthest behind.
-Poor processes create bottlenecks, slow decision-making and limits the scale and ambition of experimentation.
+Even with strong people and robust proficiencies, process is where many organisations fall behind.

 • Dashboard‑watching instead of true analysis

-• Over-focus on data perfection
+• Over-focus on data perfection and alignment

-• Rigid roadmaps with no iteration
+• Rigid product roadmaps with no room for iteration or change

-• Commercial storytelling overriding transparency
+• Commercial storytelling that avoids transparency

-• Velocity‑based KPIs that misalign teams
+• Velocity based KPIs that misalign teams and create conflicting priorities

 These behaviours result in the challenges covered in recent articles; organisations bemoan a constant need for ‘more data’ and ‘better software’ without identifying the real barriers to impactful decision making and growth in digital channels.